 In doing the research for our upcoming cross-country trip, I discovered some things with regard to attractions that I hope you will find helpful in planning your own trip.

 Once you've done your research, determined the route you'll be taking, planned your stops, and decided on any activities you want to pursue, it's time to solidify your plan.
 I highly recommend creating a travel folder or binder for keeping track of all the information pertaining to your trip.
 Your folder could include:

 Driving for hours on end can be an adventure.
 It can also be incredibly dull and surprisingly tiring.
 One of the downsides of boredom is that your eyes can get heavy.
 If you're the driver, this is obviously a problem.
 Another downside is that one tends to get snacky which can lead to overeating (which can also make you drowsy!).
 These problems can be reduced with a little planning.

 To combat boredom, hubby and I like to listen to lectures from The Great Courses.
 I highly recommend their streaming service.
-We also enjoy listening to podcasts, or reading aloud to one another as we travel.
+We also enjoy listening to podcasts or audiobooks, or reading aloud to one another as we travel.
 When our kids were younger we played a lot of car games. as well

 To curb overeating, try packing some healthy snacks and/or scheduling your eating.